Learn how to configure a connection to Google Workspace via SAML.

 Start by logging into your WorkOS Dashboard and selecting “Organizations” from the left hand navigation bar.

 Click on the organization you’d like to configure a Google SAML connection for and select “Manually Configure Connection”.

 Select “Google SAML” from the Identity Provider dropdown, enter a descriptive name for the connection, and then select the “Create Connection” button.

 WorkOS provides the ACS URL and the SP Entity ID.
 It’s readily available in your Connection Settings in the WorkOS Dashboard.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
-In Google’s case, it needs to be set by the Enterprise when configuring your application in their Google admin dashboard.
+In Google’s case, it needs to be set by the organization when configuring your application in their Google admin dashboard.

 The SP Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
-In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the Enterprise’s Google instance.
+In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the organization's Google instance.

 Specifically, the ACS URL will need to be set as the “ACS URL” and the SP Entity ID will need to be set as the “Entity ID” in the “Service Provider Details” step of the Google SAML setup.